Al3xandruF/explorers_project-4_fullstack/README.md

 ## **Design**

-The color useed throughout the pages is a monochromatic brown which is inspired by the earth itself.
+The color used throughout the pages is a monochromatic brown which is inspired by the earth itself.
 The tool used was Adobe - Color Wheel.
 <details>
 <summary> Color Theme
 </summary>